 Parking without a permit

-If you have a designated parking space or a garage, you may not necessarily need a parking permit.
+If you have a designated parking space or a garage, you may not need a parking permit.
 But that does mean you’ll have to pay parking fees if you decide to drive to another part of the city or to an entirely different city.

 Say, you go for a drive and need to park somewhere in the city.
 You can choose to park in a parking garage or somewhere on the street in a legal space, of course.

-If you don’t have a permanent car parking space or travel with your car often, getting a parking permit is a convenient payment option!
+If you don’t have a permanent car parking space or travel with your car often, getting a parking permit is a convenient payment option.
 This permit is registered to your specific vehicle’s registration number at your municipality.

-READ MORE | 7 things to know before owning a car in the Netherlands 2022
+READ MORE | 7 things to know before owning a car in the Netherlands in 2026

-The quarterly or yearly payments vary for a parking permit depending on where you live.
-For example, a parking permit in The Hague costs €66.60 for one car at one address in 2022, whereas it costs between €27.63 and €126.90 per quarter in Utrecht.
+For example, a parking permit in The Hague costs €97.05 for one car at one address in 2026, whereas it costs between €41.37 and €160.80 per quarter in Utrecht.

 Roadside assistance in the Netherlands